Pharmacokinetics, Pharmacodynamics and Toxicokinetics Demystified

 The crucial influence PK/PD can have on modeling and simulation decision-making and drug development risk management depends on the quality of data accessible at specific stages of drug development.

-APPLICATION OF PK/PD ANALYSIS IN NONCLINICAL STUDIES
+APPLICATION OF PHARMACOKINETIC and PHARMACODYNAMIC ANALYSIS IN NONCLINICAL STUDIES

 In nonclinical studies, pharmacokinetic data is utilized at several points, which includes compound selection and lead optimization, involving the evaluation of multiple compounds to identify potential candidates.
 The PK data is also crucial in dose selection for optimum safety and efficacy assessments.
 Additionally, pharmacokinetics contribute to understanding metabolism and bioavailability, providing insights into the pathways of a drug.